vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 - Single shot of Pfizer vaccine is 85% effective in  preventing symptomatic disease 15-28 days after the 1st dose: Israel data.
 - Reduces mild/ severe cases by 95% 7 days after 2nd dose of vaccine; reduces infection by 90%.
 - Immune response after mRNA vaccinations after 2 doses demonstrated good and safe antibodies 8 weeks later.
 The efficacy against mutants was slightly reduced.
+- Both the Pfizer and Moderna vaccines are 10 times less effective against the South African variant

 ### Severe Adverse reactions
 - The exclusion criteria that was used during Pfizer vaccine trial included people with allergies.
 Bang on, on the field, exactly same happened.
 2 healthcare professionals in the UK had anaphylactic reaction.
 Now the health regulators have adviced those having similar allergies or anaphylaxis should not get this vaccine.